Native American burial site could be hidden under Florida picnic shelter, researchers say

 A USF team used ground-penetrating radar to document disturbances underground.
 Their report said “almost certainly — given the coarseness of [previous] excavations — human remains are present in this area.”

-Now, Pinellas County is working with the state archeologist to further document it’s historical significance and to remove picnic shelter No. 9 and a playground that may be located on top of burial site.
+Now, Pinellas County is working with the state archeologist to further document its historical significance and to remove picnic shelter No. 9 and a playground that may be located on top of the burial site.

 “We are currently working with the state archeologist and other stakeholders to make sure that removing the shelters are not doing more harm,” said Monica Drake with Pinellas County.